ELECTRONIC GEM TESTERS

 Just this morning some students and me have been checking the 'Gem-n-Eye'.
 In this case we tried to find out if a stone purchased on internet was indeed a GGG or a CZ.
 This reflectivity meter worked (in this case).
 The result was proven by its SG.

-good for quick sampling, but you do need to keep it calibrated with known
+Duo] is good for quick sampling, but you do need to keep it calibrated

-samples.
-I also haven't been able to get it to work reliably with tiny
+with known samples.
+I also haven't been able to get it to work reliably

-stones.
-Relying on any one characteristic to identify a material practically
+with tiny stones.
+Relying on any one characteristic to identify a material

 The 'thermal' part of the tester (with the scale that shows the names of the stones) is identical to the standard model, above, so see above for pros and cons.

 In addition, it has a reflectivity meter.
 This gives the result as a number which you look up on a chart.
-The chart includes 76 common gemstones, and we include two versions of the same chart.
-The first is in numerical order, so you can look up the number.
-The second is in alphabetical order of gemstone - so if you already have a good idea as to what the stone is, you can see how closely the reading on the machine matches it.
+The chart includes 76 common gemstones, and we include two versions of the same chart, the first in numerical order (so you can look up the reading), the second in alphabetical order of gemstone (so if you already have a good idea as to what the stone is, you can see how closely the reading on the machine matches it).

 All the pros and cons of a the reflectivity meter in the Duo, above, apply to the Gem-n-Eye too.
 But there is one big difference.
-The builit-in computer database gives you the result as names of actual gemstones rather a number you have to look up on a chart.
+The built-in computer database gives you the result as names of actual gemstones rather a number you have to look up on a chart.
 And it will list all the stones that could apply to the reading.
 Cleverer still, you can set it to show the most common gemstones, uncommon gemstones, or very rare gemstones, so that you are not bombarded with obscure names.
-There is also a 'quick' setting so that you can take single readings (instead of a few) on successive gemstones, e.g to check several gemstones that are all meant to be the same.
+There is also a 'quick' setting so that you can quickly take readings on successive gemstones, just to check that they are all the same.

 As I have said many times above, there is no machine that will simply 'positively identify' any gemstone - but if you are serious about being able to identify hundreds of gemstones, this is by far the best and, in my opinion, well-worth the extra money.